ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 A person can form things in his thought, and, by impressing his thought upon formless substance, can cause the thing he thinks about to be created.

-## Chapter six
+## CHAPTER Six

 How Riches Come To You

-When I say that you do not have to drive sharp bargains, I do not mean that you do not have to drive any bargains at all or that you are above the necessity for having any dealings with your fellow men.
+WHEN I SAY THAT YOU DO NOT HAVE TO DRIVE SHARP BARGAINS, I do not mean that you do not have to drive any bargains at all or that you are above the necessity for having any dealings with your fellow men.
 I mean that you will not need to deal with them unfairly.
 You do not have to get something for nothing, but can give to every person more than you take from him.

 You cannot give everyone more in cash market value than you take from him, but you can give him more in use value than the cash value of the thing you take from him.
 The paper, ink, and other material in this book may not be worth the money you pay for it, but if the ideas suggested by it bring you thousands of dollars, you have not been wronged by those who sold it to you.
 They have given you a great use value for a small cash value.